unvibe/unvibe/README.md

 > it has full access to your local files, with request-to-write permissions, so it can read your code, docs, and project structure.
 > Use it at your own risk, and only if you trust the code and the AI assistants it uses.

+> [!RECOMENDED]: since this is just the exploration phase, there are a lot of rough edges, coming soon features, and missing features.
+> for now use `GPT 4.1` and its variants (`mini | nano`)only

 ## What is Unvibe?

 Unvibe is a local web application that brings LLM (AI assistant) workflows directly to your projects and files.
 It runs on your machine, with _the same read access as you_—so it can see your code, docs, and project structure.
 When writing or changing files, Unvibe **always asks for your permission first**.